Dynamics of a vortex lattice in an expanding polariton quantum fluid: Configurations

 \section{Configurations}

-In Fig.~3d in the main text we show how the Feynman-Onsager relation holds true for different realizations of the experiment.
-Each case is labelled with a letter from A to J and corresponds to a change in either the inter-vortex initial separation ($d_0$), their number ($N$) or the total topological charge ($Q$), as summarized in Tab. \ref{tab:conditions}.\\
+We summarise some details of the different realizations of the experiment.
+Each case is labelled with a letter from A to F and corresponds to a change in either the inter-vortex initial separation ($d_0$), the number of vortices ($N$), the total topological charge ($Q$), or the detuning as summarized in Tab. \ref{tab:conditions}.\\

-Additionally we show the phase pattern of three lattices of $7\times7$ vortices, with total charge equal to $Q=49$, $Q=0$ and $Q=-49$ in Fig.~\ref{fig:conditions}(a-c), respectively.
-In Fig.~\ref{fig:conditions}(d-e), the trajectories of the vortices, in a time window of 60 ps, are shown for the three cases in Fig.~\ref{fig:conditions}(a-c).
-The inner $5\times5$ sublattice is highlighted in the first row panels, with a black dot on top of each phase singularity and a thin intervortex link line in between them. \\ When the total topological charge is null, as in Fig.~\ref{fig:conditions}(b,e), the neutral lattice neither rotates nor expands, on the opposite it slightly shrinks because of vortex-antivortex attraction.
-It is possible to spot this not only in the time integrated $xy-$trajectories on the map, but also in the corresponding intervortex distance, or lattice cell parameter, which is derived as a mean among all the first neighbors couples as shown in Fig.~3a in the main text.
-For the $Q=0$ neutral lattice (green dots) there is a continuously decreasing distance in the observed dynamics.
-The polariton lifetime is not long enough to eventually see vortex-antivortex annihilation.
+The phase pattern of three lattices of $7\times7$ vortices, with total charge equal to $Q=49$, $Q\simeq 0$ and $Q=-49$ is reported in Fig.~\ref{fig:conditions}(a-c), respectively.
+The inner $5\times5$ sublattice is highlighted in the first row panels, with a black dot on top of each phase singularity and a thin intervortex link line in between them.
+The rotation of the fluid is measured from the rotation of the lattice shown in Fig.~\ref{fig:conditions}(a-c) by tracking the vortex positions in time.
+In Fig.~\ref{fig:conditions}(d-e), the trajectories of the vortices, in a time window of 60 ps, are shown for the three cases in Fig.~\ref{fig:conditions}(a-c).\\ When the total topological charge is almost null, as in Fig.~\ref{fig:conditions}(b,e), the quasi-neutral lattice neither rotates nor expands; on the contrary, it slightly shrinks because of vortex-antivortex attraction.
+It is possible to spot both in the time integrated 2D trajectories on the map, and also in the corresponding intervortex distance, or lattice cell parameter, which is derived as a mean among all the first neighbors pairs.
+Indeed, for the $Q\approx 0$ lattice (green dots), there is a continuously decreasing intervortex distance in the observed dynamics.
+The polariton lifetime is not long enough to observe vortex-antivortex annihilation in the experiments, while this effects can be measured in numerical simulation at longer time (not shown).
 For both cases $Q=\pm49$, whose initial phase maps are shown in Fig.~\ref{fig:conditions}(a,c) and $xy-$trajectories are shown in Fig.~\ref{fig:conditions}(d,f), the lattice does evolve under the combined effect of a rotation and expansion movement.\\